-Everyday maths and English courses have a quiz in each section to help you check your progress on the topic you are studying.
-At the end of the course there is a final quiz with a pass mark of 60% or above.
+The Everyday maths and English courses have a quiz in each section to help you check your progress on the topic you are studying.
+At the end of the course there is a final quiz with a pass mark of 70% or above.

-Can I take the maths or English course or do I have to take both?
+Do I have to take both courses?

 The OpenLearn courses are designed to fit around your needs in basic maths and English.
-You can take either of the courses or both courses but we do recommend that you focus on one at a time.
+You can take either of the courses, or both courses, but we do recommend that you focus on one at a time.

-Can this course help me secure a job or university place?
+Can these courses help me to secure a job or a university place?

-Passing the course will give you an Open University statement of participation for your achievement which can be added to your employment profile and your CV.
-This will show education institutions or employers that you have a good standard of maths and English and have shown a commitment to complete the course.
-Some employers and universities may ask you for a Functional Skills qualification which can be studied at a centre near you (see Where can I study for a Functional Skills qualification and what does it involve?).
+Passing either course will give you an Open University statement of participation for your achievement, which can be added to your employment profile and your CV.
+This will show education institutions or employers that you have a good standard of maths or English and have shown a commitment to complete the course.
+Some employers and universities may ask you for a Functional Skills qualification, which can be studied at a centre near you (see Where can I study for a Functional Skills qualification and what does it involve?).